johnlee1/duel/README.md

 # Duel UI

-A front-end application built with React for keeping track of finances.
+Duel is an app for keeping track of finances.
+Duel UI is a front-end application built with react.

 ## prerequisites
 - [create-react-app](https://github.com/facebookincubator/create-react-app)